 ZEV Act Reporting Tool

-The Ministry of Energy, Mines and Petroleum Resources has developed an online ZEV Reporting System which regulated parties use to demonstrate their compliance with the ZEV Act and Regulation.
+The Ministry of Energy, Mines and Low Carbon Innovation has developed an online ZEV Reporting System which regulated parties use to demonstrate their compliance with the ZEV Act and Regulation.

 ZEV Advisory Council

 A ZEV Advisory Council will be established to provide input into the Ministry's EV programming and policies including the ZEV Regulation.
 The ZEV Advisory Council will be comprised of industry, ENGOs, local governments, First Nations, infrastructure providers and academics.